 As EGC's financial information is no longer publicly available, we are engaged in discussions with Cox Oil/EGC concerning satisfaction of its obligations under the Grand Isle Lease Agreement to provide the required information to us for inclusion in our SEC reports.
 To date, Cox Oil has not yet fulfilled these obligations.
 It is our intention to enforce the obligations of EGC to provide the financial statement information that we believe are required under the terms of the Grand Isle Lease Agreement.
-We expect to file the financial statement information that is required by Regulation S-X by amendment to this Annual Report on Form 10-K once such information is made available to us in accordance with the terms of the lease.
+We expect to file the financial statement information that is required by Regulation S-X by amendment to our Annual Reports on Form 10-K for the years ended December 31, 2019 and 2018 once such information is made available to us in accordance with the terms of the lease.